JiteenMohanty/portfolio/README.md

 # Jiteen Mohanty — Portfolio

-A polished, product-grade personal portfolio for **Jiteen Mohanty**, Full Stack Engineer & Product Builder.
+A polished, product-grade personal portfolio of **Jiteen Mohanty**, Full Stack Engineer & Product Builder.
 Built to feel like a software product, not a résumé page — with light/dark theming, subtle Framer Motion, detailed project case studies, a journey timeline, and a hidden terminal easter egg.

 > Inspiration: Linear · Stripe · Vercel · Raycast · Notion.